Ansouis one of Les Plus Beaux Villages in Provence

 Boulevard des Platanes

 Plan to arrive in Ansouis hungry, with a reservation, for Michelin 1-star restaurant La Closerie.
-Owners Delphine and Olivier, he’s the chef, will treat you to a fabulous culinary experience.
+Owners Delphine and Olivier, the chef, will treat you to a fabulous culinary experience.

 The restaurant is closed on Wednesdays, Thursdays, and Sunday evenings.